YZ-US-Ranger/DataCamp-R/README.md

 ggplot(homeown_perm, aes(x = stat)) +
   geom_density()
 ```

+you specify the order of the difference by adding an argument, `order = c("FIRST", "SECOND")`, where first and second refer to the group names.
+This results in the calculation: FIRST - SECOND.

 It is important to know whether any of the randomly permuted differences were as extreme as the observed difference.
 Using the specify-hypothesis-generate-calculate workflow in infer, you can calculate the same statistic, but instead of getting a single number, you get a whole distribution.
 ```